NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 {% include 'guide-contents.njk' %}

 **Record vaccinations** is the new simpler way to record vaccinations.
-The existing [Find a patient](https://guide.ravs.england.nhs.uk/finding-a-patient/) section can still be used until 30 November 2025.
-You can use either option to record vaccinations.
+The existing [Find a patient](https://guide.ravs.england.nhs.uk/finding-a-patient/) section will soon be removed.

 ## Video: Record vaccinations